isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1533.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 ### Support Level
 Up to 80% for SMEs <br>
-N.A. for non-SMEs
+Up to NA% for non-SMEs

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: www.zolution.co <br>Contact Hotline: 31385268 <br>Contact Email: team@zolution.co <br>
+Web URL: https://www.tekla.com/sg <br>Contact Hotline: 62738775 <br>Contact Email: tekla.sales.sea@trimble.com <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.